Alejandro Gomes Rodríguez

 Alejandro Jesús Gomes Rodríguez (born 11 March 2008) is a professional footballer who plays as a forward for club Lyon.
-Born in Venezuela, he most recently represented England at youth level.
+Born in Venezuela, he represents England at youth level.

 Early life

 Gomes Rodríguez was born on 11 March 2008 in Caracas, Venezuela.
 He is of Portuguese descent through his grandparents.
 As a youth player, he joined the youth academy of English side Eastleigh.
 In 2022, he joined the youth academy of English side Southampton.
 In 2024, he was described as "regarded as among the best strikers in [England]... for his age".
 After that, he joined the youth academy of Ligue 1 side Lyon.

 Club career

-Olympique Lyonnais
+Lyon

 On 10 April 2025, Gomes Rodríguez was included in first team matchday squad for the first time after he was named on the bench for Lyon's Europa League match against Manchester United.
 On 4 May 2025, he made his professional debut for Lyon in Ligue 1, coming on as a substitute in a 2–1 loss to Lens.
+On 19 September 2025, Alejandro Gomes Rodriguez extended his contract with Olympique Lyonnais until 2028.
+On 29 January 2026, he scored his first competitive goal for Lyon in the Europa League, scoring off the bench in a 4–2 win against PAOK FC.